-Rob Munday is an independent senior creative / art director based in Auckland, New Zealand.
+Rob Munday is an independent creative director / senior creative based in Auckland, New Zealand.

 Rob works independently or provides a team, which offers clients an integrated marketing, design and advertising resource.
 He has represented several NZ Advertising & Design Agencies as Creative Director.
 His work spans global brand visualisation for Fonterra, strategic channel work for large Corporates, through to online & offline marketing applications & design for small and medium-size business.
 All are equally precious, so if you are running a local business or a global one: You can stop the buck here.

 Rob Graduated from Somerset College of Art and Design in UK, with a Diploma in Design (creds) and worked independently until his first agency experience with Neville Jeffress Advertising, Cairns, Queensland, Australia (Now TMP Worldwide).
 Rob arrived in New Zealand in 1996, sporting an Australian passport and a confusing accent.
 Rob worked as a Senior Designer in Wellington for MSO and Siren.
 But after a "summer with no sun" Rob headed north to Auckland, where you could still wear a Hawaiian shirt in winter..or so he thought...since then, he has represented several Auckland Agencies as creative director or creative lead:

 - Platform 29

 Rob works across all mediums and media, he specialises in strategic brand, campaign and marketing integration through the line.
 Rob loves the challenge this environment provides as it constantly evolves and he keeps learning.
 He admits he can’t have all the answers all the time, but he can certainly assemble a team who do.
 Some of the clients Rob has worked with extensively include: